daniel-hrusovsky/Determining-Visual-Thresholds-Between-Numbers/README.md

 - Analyzed results through a **threshold distribution** to determine when individuals view change

 ## Results
-- Received 225 results from
+- Received 225 qualified results from the survey
 - Determined that the initial figure is frequently seen as a **1**
 - Determined that the second figure is frequently seen as a **7**